 Step 4: Feel the Hardware.

 Note: be sure to closely examine the zippers!
 This is a hardware area where counterfeiters often make mistakes.
 Authentic Gucci zippers are solid metal and branded with a ‘GUCCI’ engraving.
 If the zipper feels cheap or flimsy, or has plastic covering it, it is likely a fake.
-Authentic Gucci zippers are built to withstand the test of time, hence why they are solid and high quality.
+Authentic Gucci zippers are built to withstand the test of time.

 Caption: A far more modern handbag, this Gucci Red Guccissima Soho Tote was created to make a statement.
 The ultra-soft, supple and luxurious Guccissima leather is finished in a bright red and bold gold hardware.